sboursault/training/training-walkthrough.md

 Before the training, it can help to have a call with each trainee to understand his motivations and his knowledge in tools like git, js or typescript.
 This will help to adapt the speech to the audience during the session.

-The trainnee should come with a laptop, with a few development tools installed:
+The trainnee should come with a laptop with installed development tools:
 - nodejs 18 or above
 - vscode (or webstorm)
 - git